wipegup/mod-4-gear-up-outlines/1811/ExposureToDevelop_Krog.md

   3. What can you do as a developer to help bring underprivileged individuals into technical careers.

 - Anything additional you are adding to your talk?

+- Feedback you got from your partner
+From the discussion from my partner, I got some really good feedback in regards to connecting my topic to the current body of Turing Students.
+I have a really good example that will be able to tie in the audience and create more engagement.